 - Pay your future self, first: savings and investments towards financial independence give your future you, freedom

-- For larger savings goals like a downpayment on a house, a wedding, or replacing your very beat-up and thoroughly used car—set automatic transfers to separate goal-oriented savings accounts to occur right after your paycheck is deposited
+- For larger savings goals like a downpayment on a house, a wedding, or replacing your very beat-up and thoroughly used car—set transfers to separate goal-oriented savings accounts to occur right after your paycheck is deposited and automate your finances

 - Practice Conscious Spending2: set aside a specific amount of money to reward yourself and have fun, then spend it!